portellam/vfio-script/README.md

                               GROUPS is a comma delimited list of positive numbers.

-  --exclude-drivers=DRIVERS   Specify which devices' drivers to not be
+  --exclude-drivers=DRIVERS   Specify which devices' drivers to not override
-                              overridden by a VFIO driver, if not defined within "--drivers".
+                              with a VFIO driver, if not defined within "--drivers".
                               DRIVERS is a comma delimited list of text.